skp3214/LPUCgpaCalc-JetpackComposeProject/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-**Please follow our Code of Conduct and Contributing Guidelines (if available).**

-If you have ideas, suggestions, or want to report bugs, please [open an issue](https://github.com/skp3214/LPUCgpaCalc-JetpackComposeProject/issues).

 ---